 Whitman-Walker Clinic v.
-US Department of Health and Human Services
+U.S. Dept. of Health and Human Services

 Section 1557 of the Affordable Care Act prohibits discrimination in health care based on certain characteristics, including an individual’s sex.
 In 2016, the Obama Administration finalized a rule interpreting that provision to prohibit most instances of discrimination in health care and insurance against individuals on the basis of their sexual orientation or gender identity.
 In June 2020, the Trump Administration published a new rule withdrawing those protections for LGBTQ individuals.
 The Trump Administration’s rule is set to go into effect in August 2020.
 Plaintiffs, a coalition of healthcare providers and LGBTQ rights organizations, filed a complaint in the District Court for the District of Columbia, and are seeking a preliminary injunction or stay of the rule pending review.